JurrianFahner/batch-collection/Readme.md

 // [[this, is], [an, example], [collection, to], [prove, that], [it, will], [work]]
 ```

+## which implmentations

+There is a [java 7](https://github.com/JurrianFahner/batch-collection/tree/java7) implementation, in this implementation no streams are used.

+There is a [java 8](https://github.com/JurrianFahner/batch-collection/tree/java8) implementation, in this implementation only a stream is used.

+## how to use this library in your own project

 You can use it in your own project with jitpack.io:

-* add the jitpack repository to your pom/gradle file
+- add the jitpack repository to your pom/gradle file

 ```xml
   <repositories>